aravindballa/website/content/memos/Working from cafes.md

 description: 'Working from anywhere is a skill that can be built'
 ---

 A friend recently asked me how I get work done when I roam around, hopping in cafes.
-I jotting down my experiences here.
+I'm jotting down my experiences here.

 Ability get stuff done while roaming around is a skill which can be built.
 I've been practising this for almost 4 years.